Skip to content

 Short answers, pulled from the story.

-When did Wolfgang Amadeus Mozart die?
+When and where did Wolfgang Amadeus Mozart die?

 Did Antonio Salieri poison Wolfgang Amadeus Mozart?